getcft/aws-2-zone-vpc-cf-template/README.md

 5. Continue choosing **Next**
 6. Click **Create** (This will take a few minutes for resources to be created)

-## The Result of the CloudFormation:
+## Results of the CloudFormation Template:

 In the *AWS Management Console* you should be able to **verify** the following have been created: